qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     superclass for the given type, in the generated target language API.
 The **copyable** and **hash-function** attributes are the same as described for :ref:`value-type`.

+    The *optional* **force-abstract** attribute forces the class to be abstract, disabling its instantiation.
+The generator will normally detect this automatically unless the class inherits from an abstract base class that is not in the type system.

     The *optional* **disable-wrapper** attribute disables the generation of a **C++ Wrapper** (see :ref:`codegenerationterminology`).
 This will